"Christ gave us the goal, and Gandhi the tactics.

 - And then there is Subhas Chandra Bose, a radical opposed to peaceful protest.
 To undermine the British he was ready to ally with Nazi Germany, Imperial Japan and Fascist Italy, leading to accusations that he was a Fascist.
 He actually preferred the Soviets, but he wasn't able to get their support (as they were fighting the Germans alongside the British—supporting a rebellion against Britain in her most important colony would endanger the alliance).
 He was briefly President of the India National Congress, wherein he clashed with Gandhi regularly, and soon after his terms were up World War II broke out.
 With assistance from Japan he formed a short lived rebel force called the India National Army and launched doomed assaults against the British.
 He favoured a degree of authoritarianism and was obviously a militarist, though he fell a bit short of Fascism or Leninism.

 - Science Is Bad: Gandhi was wary of the changes the Industrial Revolution made to Indian society, viewing them as sources of corruption and pollution.
 He advocated a return to the simple rural life, most famously hand-spinning thread on his charkra even while talking to reporters.
+This was something which Nehru, a very pro-Science and pro-Industrialist man disagreed with him on completely.

 - Shrinking Violet: Gandhi started out like this.
 In his first case as a lawyer, he entered the court, was too afraid to say anything, and then fled in terror.
 (He later refunded his client's fees.)
 Over time, he grew out of it, although he remained rather reserved.